-(b) Each of the Parties shall appoint one Member to the Board and one Alternate Member to act for the Member when he is unable to serve.
+(b) (i) Primary Members shall each appoint two Members to the Board and two Alternate Members to act for the Member when the Member is unable to serve.
+Each Contributing Member shall appoint one Member to the Board and an Alternate Member to act for the Member when the Member is unable to serve.

-(c) The Board shall elect a Chairman and a Vice-Chairman from among its Members.
+(c) The Board shall elect a Chairman and a Vice-Chairman annually, provided that:

 (d) The Board shall meet at least once a year.
 Meetings of the Board shall be called by the Chairman as required or when requested by at least two Members of the Board.

 (e) A majority of Members of the Board shall constitute a quorum for any meeting of the Board.